20 Best Things to Do in Kitty Hawk, NC

 The Woods Rd, Kitty Hawk, NC

+Sandy Run Park is a quaint local park in Kitty Hawk.
+The park offers a variety of amenities for residents and visitors, including a playground, picnic areas, a walking trail, and a fishing pier.
 The park is a popular spot for families, as it provides a safe and fun environment for children to play.
-It is also a great place to enjoy the outdoors, with its scenic walking trail and views of the soundside.
+It's also a great place to enjoy the outdoors, with its scenic walking trail and views of the soundside.

 4. Behold the Monument to a Century of Flight